aksel-blaise/gahaganmorph2/README.md

 ### Foundations and Development

-The draft manuscript associated with this project can be viewed on [Overleaf](https://www.overleaf.com/read/xkmbhpyfjvvk) (comments and constructive criticisms welcomed), and this repository is digitally curated on the [Open Science Framework](https://osf.io/hm3q7/).
+The draft manuscript associated with this project can be viewed on [Overleaf](https://www.overleaf.com/read/xkmbhpyfjvvk) (comments and constructive criticisms welcomed), and this repository is digitally curated in the [Open Science Framework](https://osf.io/hm3q7/).
 This project builds upon a [recent geometric morphometric analysis of Gahagan bifaces](https://doi.org/10.1016/j.daach.2018.e00080) that was published in _Digital Applications in Archaeology and Cultural Heritage_.
-The preprint for that study is available on [SocArXiv](https://doi.org/10.31235/osf.io/u7qfr), and the supplementary materials are curated on the [Open Science Framework](https://osf.io/jkxe3/).
+The preprint for that study is available on [SocArXiv](https://doi.org/10.31235/osf.io/u7qfr), and the supplementary materials are curated in the [Open Science Framework](https://osf.io/jkxe3/).

 ### Acknowledgments